scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

 ## Overview

-In this walkthrough, I outline the whole process of setting up **each and every part** of this exact stack, in six steps:
+In this guide, I outline the whole process of setting up **each and every part** of this exact stack, in six steps:

 1. [Set up Google Cloud](#1-set-up-google-cloud)
 2. [Configure the domain](#2-configure-the-domain)